 This is the most popular type of hypnosis, similar to what you may see on TV.
-During hypnosis, a person is placed into the trance and when they unquestioningly perform all the instructions of the hypnotist.
+During hypnosis, a person is placed into a trance, and when they unquestioningly perform all the instructions of the hypnotist.
 Whilst in a hypnotic trance, the patient is offered to portray his own snoring during normal sleep.
-When the person mimics the snoring, the hypnotist commands them stop snoring and remember this condition and feeling.
+When the person mimics the snoring, the hypnotist commands them to stop snoring and remember this condition and feeling.
 More often than not, after a session of hypnosis, snoring disappears forever!

-Hypnosis by Milton Erickson:
+Hypnosis by Milton Erickson or Modern Clinical Hypnosis

 Unlike classical hypnosis, the hypnotist does not give the patient commands but helps them enter a trance where a person is not asleep, rather they can actively communicate with the hypnotist.
 Almost any person can enter into this state (if they don’t suffer from diseases such as lesions of the central nervous system or mental disorders).
-In this state, a patient shifts the focus from the external environment to internal environment “within themselves”, they concentrate on their inner senses and for a moment stop to perceive the surrounding reality.
-Externally, it looks as if the patient day dreaming, their look is withdrawn, their breath is slow and their body is relaxed.
+In this state, a patient shifts the focus from the external environment to the internal environment “within themselves”, they concentrate on their inner senses and for a moment stop to perceive the surrounding reality.
+Externally, it looks as if the patient daydreaming, their look is withdrawn, their breath is slow and their body is relaxed.

-All actions are carried out by the patient and the success of the hypnosis depends solely on will power.
+All actions are carried out by the patient and the success of the hypnosis depends solely on willpower.
 Our consciousness and subconsciousness react quickly to perceive the information we speak.
 This type of hypnosis requires saying short and concise sentences every night before bedtime, similar to affirmations.
 The person should ensure there are in a calm environment with no disruptions.
-Sentences should not contain any negative words and all statements must be from the first person.
+Sentences should not contain any negative words and all statements must be in the first person.
 Here are some phrases that could be used for treating snoring:

 - I have had a wonderful day and now I’m asleep quietly.